Tour Virginia's Presidential & Historic Homes

 Sutherlin Mansion — Danville

-Patsy Cline's House — Winchester
+Patsy Cline's Home — Winchester

 Country music legend Patsy Cline (1932-63) lived in this Winchester home from the ages of 16 to 21, when she married Gerald Cline.
 She resided in this home longer than any other associated with her in Winchester or Nashville, and she returned intermittently until her singing career began in 1957.

-Long Branch — Millwood
+Long Branch Historic House and Farm — Millwood

 Stratford Hall — Westmoreland

-The birthplace of Confederate General Robert E. Lee, Stratford Hall is a 1900 acre plantation comprised of farmland, forests, nature trails, and formal gardens, with bluffs overlooking the Potomac River.
+The birthplace of Confederate General Robert E. Lee, Stratford Hall is a 1900 acre estate comprised of farmland, forests, nature trails, and formal gardens, with bluffs overlooking the Potomac River.
 The house dates to the 1730s and was also the boyhood home of Richard Henry Lee and Francis Lightfoot Lee, the only brothers to sign the Declaration of Independence.